microsoft/azure-data-services-go-fast-documentation/2-Deployment/1-review-azure-services.md

 # Azure Services to be deployed

-Please not that these instuctions will deploy the following Azure Services into your subscription:
+Please note that these instuctions will deploy the following Azure Services into your subscription:

 Name                        | Type | Pricing Tier | Pricing Info |
 ----------------------------|------|--------------|--------------|